mozerpol/NotesFromLearning/ComputerOrganizationDesign/README.md

 multimedia performance.
 MMX refers to the extended instruction set.

 ### 2.2 Operations of the Computer <a name="21"></a>
+*word* - natural unit of data used by a particular processor design.
+Can be any set value, common word size values included: 16, 18, 24, 32, 36, 40, 48, and 64.

+Instruction **ld** - *load doubleword*

+**alignment restriction** - a requirement that data be aligned in memory on natural boundaries.
+RISC-V and Intel x86 do not have alignment restrictions, but MIPS does.

 ### 2.3 Operands of the Computer Hardware <a name="22"></a>